-- Write yourself reminders such as "Read for half hour", "No more than 15 minutes on social media!", “Don’t eat too much salt, sugar fat,” as examples
+- Write yourself reminders such as "Read for a half hour", "No more than 15 minutes on social media!", “Don’t eat too much salt, sugar fat,” as examples

 - Take small steps to reach your final goal.
-If you are trying to eat less junk foods, don’t skip your meals.
+If you are trying to eat less junk food, don’t skip your meals.
 Substitute unhealthy foods with healthy foods - instead of Cheetos eat some real cheese or some fruit.
 Learn to read food labels.